tikv/community/committee/sig-governance/SIG-GOVERNANCE.md

 ## SIG Roles

-### Active Contributors
+### SIG Members

+- Inludes all Active Contributors, Reviewers, and Committers under the SIG
+- SHOULD maintain health of the SIG
-  - Active contributors will be invited to the SIG
+- SHOULD show sustained contributions to the SIG
-  - Remain active in at least one module in the SIG
+- SHOULD hold corresponding responsibilities in the SIG as documented in [Community Membership](/community-membership.md)
-  - Continue to contribute in at least one module
-  - Can participate in the proposal and discussion in the SIG
+- MAY participate in decision making of the SIG

-### Reviewer

-  Please refer to the definition of [Reviewer](/community-membership.md#Reviewer)

-### Committer

-  Please refer to the definition of [Committer](/community-membership.md#committer)

 ### Tech Lead

+  - **Number**: 2-3.
+Initially assigned by Maintainers
+  - **Requirement**:
+    - MUST be a committer from the specific SIG
+    - MUST have demonstrated deep understanding of the SIG project
+  - **Term**: 1 year
+  - **Election:**
+      - Nominated by the Tech Leads or self-nominate
+      - Gained supermajority votes of Maintainers
+- **Responsibilities**
+    - Creating new projects under the SIG
-  - 2 or 3 Tech Leads in an SIG are required
+    - Triaging issues/tasks in the SIG
-  - Responsible for training members of the SIG
+    - Mentoring members of the SIG
-  - Organize discussions and make decisions of proposal generated within the SIG
+    - Organizing discussions and drawing conclusions for decision making within the SIG
-  - Responsible for the SIG's activity and output
-  - Lead the SIG to generate more Reviewer and Commiter
+    - Ensuring health and sustained development of the SIG and grwoth of SIG members
-  - Follow up progress and assign task in SIG
-  - Need to participate in regular meetings
-  - Make roadmap for the SIG
+    - Making roadmap for the SIG
-  - Weekly progress meeting requires at least one Tech Lead to participate in the discussion online
+    - Organizing and participating in regular meetings

 ## Member Promotion Mechanism

-Members of the SIG can be promoted to a higher role, and the rules are set by the specific SIG.
-Each promotion is nominated by two members of a higher level role or above.
+Members of the SIG can be promoted to a higher role based on the rules defined in [Community Membership](/community-membership.md).

 ## Member Exit Mechanism

-After a period of inactivity, the SIG member will temporarily exit the SIG.
-The exit mechanism is set by each SIG.
+There are two exit situations:

+- Members MAY decide to step down at anytime for personal reasons by opening the PR to modify the [`membership.md`](./membership.md) file.
+The PR can be merged once it gets two approvals from the higher role.

+- Members of a role SHOULD be removed of the SIG if they have not communicated a leave of absence and either cannot be reached for more than 1 month or are not fulfilling their documented responsibilities for more than 1 month.
+Tech Leads will assess the communication and contributions monthly to update the membership list.
+Each change (removal) in such case should be gained supermajority approval among Maintainers + Tech Leads.

 ## Create the SIG Charter